hstech-dev/maika_genius/maika-genius/readme.txt

 - **Perfectly Wording:** Every word is carefully chosen to engage customers and drive sales.
 - **SEO-Optimized:** Attract more customers and boost your search engine rankings with Al-powered SEO.
 - **No More Errors:** Say goodbye to typos, grammatical errors, and inconsistent wording.

-#### Product Catalog Builder
-##### **Build your entire product catalog from scratch, in minutes**.
-Are you starting a new online store or need to quickly add a large number of products?
-Maika Genius makes it effortless!
-##### **Key Benefits**:
-- **Turn Images Into Products:** Simply upload your product images and let our Al analyze them.
-- **Automated Descriptions:** Generate high-quality descriptions for each product, tailored to your shop's style.
-- **Intelligent Categorization:** Al automatically classifies products into appropriate categories, saving you time.
-- **Complete Catalog in 5 Minutes:** Get your shop online and ready for business quickly.

 #### SEO Optimizer (comming soon)
 ##### **Unleash the power of Al to supercharge your SEO**.
 Maika Genius analyzes your product information, blog posts, and website structure to ensure your content is optimized for search engines.